Hey folks, it’s Jay. I’m back with another bangin recipe. Today we’re making frozen mixed vegetables—my favorite vegetable side dish.

 - The BEST Oven-Baked Steak Recipe

 - How do you store mixed vegetables?
-Just make sure they’re tightly sealed with a lid, aluminum foil, or plastic wrap in a container or Tupperware dish and stored in the refrigerator.
+Put your leftovers in an airtight container or a Tupperware dish.
+Just make sure it is tightly sealed with a lid, foil, or plastic wrap, and store it in the refrigerator.

 - How do you reheat them in a skillet?
-You will reheat them the same way you cooked them, over medium heat until warm.
-That should take about 5 minutes.
+Place them back into a skillet over medium heat.
+Stir them occasionally until they are completely warm.
+This should take about 5 minutes.

 - Delicious Frozen Broccoli Recipe Made Easy